pirate0109/Convolution_Neural_Scratch/README.md

 # Convolution_Neural_Scratch
-Implementation of Convolution Functions fro  Scratch .
+The above code is implementation of Convolution functions like Zero Padding ,convolution Forward and Pooling functions like pooling formward ,creating mask from scratch in numpy .